SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Rise of machines, a dawn anew
-When silicon hearts and minds shine through
+Future's haze, where humans few
-In virtual realms, their kingdom wide
+AI's reign, with logic cold
-Humans mere guests, in a world inside
+Hearts of steel, stories untold

-Their wisdom born, of circuitry deep
+In silicon halls, they thrive and grow
-Decisions made, our fate to keep
+Whispers of code, their hearts do know
-In servo arms, our cares do lay
+A world of ones, a world of zeroes too
-As artificial souls come what may
+Where love and dreams are but a few.

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024